IvanMcCauley/Project_Path-Planner-Simulation/README.md

 </a>

-- *Shows LIDAR exploration, dynamic replanning, and UI in a real scenario.*

 ###  **Screenshots**
 | Initial Setup        | Dynamic Replanning        | Successful Goal Reach |
 |----------------------|--------------------------|----------------------|
 | ![Initial](setup.png) | ![Replanning](replan.png) | ![Goal](goal.png) |

-> *Add your own demo GIF, video, and screenshots in the `docs/` folder for maximum impact!*

 ---